 ‘Masters’ is an age category.
 Rowers become Masters in the year of their 27th birthday

-British Rowing’s Masters Committee is responsible for pursuing all aspects of the sport that concern Masters rowing, such as increasing participation and developing opportunities for competition.
+British Rowing’s Masters Committee is responsible for pursuing all aspects of the sport that concern Masters rowing.
+This includes increasing participation as well as developing opportunities for competition.

-For more information on Masters events, please contact Brian Chapman, Chairman of British Rowing Masters Rowing Committee on: email@example.com.
+For more information on Masters rowing competitions, please contact Brian Chapman, Chairman of British Rowing Masters Rowing Committee on: firstname.lastname@example.org.